erosDiffusion/ComfyUI-ErosDiffusion-ControlnetMaps/README.md

 ## Remarks

 - ctrl+click on existing tag adds to the current selected
-- tags are not duplicated
+- tags are not duplicated, so you can freely re-insert them
-- comma separate tags in input and hit enter to insert or provide at generation time
+- comma separate tags in input and hit enter to insert or provide at generation time. **automatic tagging is not yet implemented. but you can link an llm when generating maps**
 - filter using tags
-- type selection works but lable does not highlight
-- import is non destructive but additive (adds missing tags and images)
+- import is non destructive but additive (adds missing tags and images so feel free to import on top of what you have)

-## Paths & Defaults

-- Default cache root (node UI): `<ComfyUI input directory>/maps` (can be changed in the node's `cache_path`).
-- Cache layout: `<cache_path>/<map_type>/<basename>.png` and originals under `<cache_path>/original/`.

-## Tags & Metadata

-Provide a comma-separated `tags` string to `CacheMapNode` and tags will be parsed, normalized (deduplicated case-insensitive), and stored in a local metadata DB (see `metadata_manager.py`).
-The node also notifies the frontend when tags are updated.

 ## Troubleshooting